ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 DeviceSpeed property

-By default, the speed settings are inherited from the Windows telephony device, or (in case a direct COM port is used) the default COM settings are used.
+By default, the speed settings are inherited from the Windows telephony device, or (when a direct COM port is used) the default COM settings are used.

 Use one of these values.